simonwo/teaching-tools/README.md

 *	Win+T: Reset and start a timer for the configured time
 *	Win+?: Display this help

+### Timer buzzer
+A sound will play to signal the end of the timer.
+By default, a built-in Windows sound will be used.

+You can specify your own sound by placing a file called `timer.wav` or `timer.mp3` in the same directory as the `teacher.ahk` file.
+Your custom sound will play when the timer ends.

 ## Sharing
 This is released under an [open-source license](./LICENSE), which gives anyone the power to share and modify the tools as they see fit, with no time limit.